JonathanYiv/connect_four/README.md

 4. After some investigation, apaprently a [Psuedo-Terminal](https://ruby-doc.org/stdlib-2.2.3/libdoc/pty/rdoc/PTY.html) might have sufficed for testing IO.
 I feel this is too complicated for my current level.

 5. There do not appear to be very many up to date resources on RSpec.

-	1. [The RSpec Book](https://pragprog.com/book/achbd/the-rspec-book) is multiple versions and seven years behind at this time.
+Here's a brief overview with rankings from my best to worst:

+	1. RubyPigeon's [Core](http://www.rubypigeon.com/posts/rspec-core-cheat-sheet/) and [Expectations](http://www.rubypigeon.com/posts/rspec-expectations-cheat-sheet/) cheat sheets are fantastic.

+	2. [Semaphore's Learn RSpec](https://semaphoreci.com/community/series/learn-rspec) series is also great.

-	2. The [official documentation](http://rspec.info/documentation/) and [Relish documentation](https://relishapp.com/rspec) while useful and informative, aren't really beginner friendly.
+	3. The [official documentation](http://rspec.info/documentation/) and [Relish documentation](https://relishapp.com/rspec) while useful and informative, aren't really beginner friendly.

-	3. There are minimal blog posts with information very spread out.

-	4. [Semaphore's Learn RSpec](https://semaphoreci.com/community/series/learn-rspec) series is great, among RubyPigeon's [Core](http://www.rubypigeon.com/posts/rspec-core-cheat-sheet/) and [Expectations](http://www.rubypigeon.com/posts/rspec-expectations-cheat-sheet/) cheat sheets.
+	4. One of the maintainer's 2 hour [Screencast Course on PluralSight](https://www.pluralsight.com/courses/rspec-ruby-application-testing) is very informative, but it's not well-suited for beginners and doesn't really fill in my gaps of knowledge for HOW and WHAT to test in an easy-to-understand way.
+(To be fair, the course description does say that it is recommended for intermediate level programmers, so I was in over my head.)

 	5. [BetterSpecs](http://www.betterspecs.org/), while informative, also appears to be outdated with the most recent substantial changes occuring about two years ago.

+	6. [The RSpec Book](https://pragprog.com/book/achbd/the-rspec-book) is multiple versions and seven years behind at this time.

+	7. There are minimal blog posts with information very spread out.

-	6. [CodeSchool's RSpec Course](http://rspec.codeschool.com/levels/1) is.. meh.
+	8. [CodeSchool's RSpec Course](http://rspec.codeschool.com/levels/1) is.. meh.
 Their new one requires a subscription.

-	7. One of the maintainer's 2 hour [Screencast Course on PluralSight](https://www.pluralsight.com/courses/rspec-ruby-application-testing) is very informative, but it's not well-suited for beginners and doesn't really fill in my gaps of knowledge for HOW and WHAT to test in an easy-to-understand way.

-	8. There is an official up-to-date beta [Effective Testing with RSpec 3](https://pragprog.com/book/rspec3/effective-testing-with-rspec-3) book, however, it costs money and obviously, my goal is to achieve my learning without cost.
+	9. There is an official up-to-date beta [Effective Testing with RSpec 3](https://pragprog.com/book/rspec3/effective-testing-with-rspec-3) book, however, it costs money and obviously, my goal is to achieve my learning without cost.

+6. This project took me way too long.
+Methods without tests include:

+	1. gameboard.rb

+		1. #win

+		2. #draw

+		3. #check_for_win

+		4. #add_disc

+		5. #turn

+		6. #turns

+		7. #play

+		8. #instructions

+	2. player.rb

+		1. #take_turn

+	3. game.rb

+		1. play_game